Freeaqingme/ClueGetter/README.md

-# ClueGetter - Access and Auditing Milter for Postfix
+# ClueGetter - Access and Auditing Milter

 Cluegetter provides a means to have an integrated way to determine if a message should be accepted by Postfix.
 All email (metadata) and verdicts are stored in a